rob-blackbourn/binance-example/binance-client-tutorial.md

 ```

 Change the `src/index.tsx` to the following which will add the roboto
-and material icon fonts.
+and material-icon fonts.
 It also removes the "strict" mode, which causes
 issues when subscribing to ticking data.

 ```ts